Canon’s MFPs are rated the highest for customer service globally, making it one of the most popular brands in imaging and printing.

 Canon Printer Technology for your lease

 Regardless of how many printers you manage, your MFP needs to perform at its best, whether your workgroup is small or large.
-Keeping your business running smoothly requires a Canon Printer that offers the solutions you require.
+Keeping your business running smoothly requires a Canon Printer that offers your required solutions.
 Canon imageRUNNER ADVANCE DX models come with several standard features, including:

 - Output Management